ncatlab/nlab-content/pages/3/8/2/8/18283/content.md

 ##Additivity of the homotopy category of Picard groupoids

 The _homotopy category_ of the category of Picard groupoids consists, roughly speaking, of Picard groupoids up to equivalence.
-Formally, we can obtain it by [[truncation of a 2-category|truncating]] the 2-category of Picard groupoids, namely identifying all 1-arrows which are 2-isomorphic, and throwing away the 2-arrows.
+Formally, we can obtain it by [[decategorifying]] the 2-category of Picard groupoids, namely identifying all 1-arrows which are 2-isomorphic, and throwing away the 2-arrows.

 The closed monoidal structure of the 2-category of Picard groupoids, together with the fact that the objects of a Picard groupoid define an abelian group under $\oplus$ and $0$, provides immediately an [[enriched category|enrichment]] of the homotopy category of Picard groupoids over abelian groups.
 Moreover, it is obvious that this category has all coproducts.
 Thus it is an additive category.